Punjab, Pakistan: Geography

 Punjab is Pakistan's second largest province by area after Balochistan with an area of 205344 km2.
 It occupies 25.8% of the total landmass of Pakistan.
 Punjab province is bordered by Sindh to the south, the province of Balochistan to the southwest, the province of Khyber Pakhtunkhwa to the west, and the Islamabad Capital Territory and Azad Kashmir in the north.
 Punjab borders Jammu and Kashmir in the north, and the Indian states of Punjab and Rajasthan to the east.

-The capital and largest city is Lahore which was the capital of the wider Punjab region since 17th century.
-Other important cities include Faisalabad, Rawalpindi, Gujranwala, Sargodha, Multan, Sialkot, Bahawalpur, Gujrat, Sheikhupura, Jhelum, Rahim Yar Khan and Sahiwal.
 The undivided Punjab region was home to six rivers, of which five flow through Pakistan's Punjab province.
 From west to east, the rivers are: the Indus, Jhelum, Chenab, Ravi and Sutlej.
-It is the nation's only province that touches every other province; it also surrounds the federal enclave of the national capital city of Islamabad.
+The land bounded by two rivers is called Doab; Punjab province has four doabs i.e Sind Sagar, Jech, Rachna and Bari.
+It is the only province that touches every other province; it also surrounds the federal enclave of the national capital city of Islamabad.